• Skip to primary navigation

 I've written before about how she first taught herself to write and then had to relearn how to form the numbers and letters correctly.
 Once in a while, I still have her practice forming the letters she's struggling with.

 Beyond letter and number formation, Grace writes a lot of numbers and letters backwards.
-I know it's normal for many 6-year-olds, but I feel like we need to address it.
+I know it's normal for many kindergarten kids, but I feel like we need to address it.
 Her numbers are a particular concern, so I have her practice a bunch of the same number using rainbow writing.

 Spelling Word Practice